Kirykowicz/Standard-TMS/README.md

 # README

-To run Standard TMS:
+To get started, view and interact with the application in the browswer, run the following:

+$ bundle install
+$ rails db:migrate db:seed
+$ npm install --prefix client

-in the terminal run: rails s
+$ rails s

-cd to the client directory and run:

-npm start
+$ npm start --prefix client